banner-aviation-catalog-image

 Division: Aviation

 A flight course structured to provide a minimum of 40 dual and solo flight hours to meet the aeronautical experience requirements for a private pilot.
 Upon completion of this course, the student will have attained the FAA Private Pilot Rating.
-Course requires 42.4 hours of flight time, 8.0 hours of pre/post, and 17.5 hours of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $242/hour for the aircraft and flight instructor.
+Course requires 40 hours of flight time, 8.0 hours of pre/post, and 17.5 hours of ground instruction.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $267/hour for the aircraft and flight instructor.
+Completion of the Stage 2 stage check is required to successfully complete this course.
 Group 2 course.

 AVF 132 - Instrument Flight